Urgent Appointment

 Binder

-You will have a supportive binder that is to be worn for the first 48 hours after surgery.
+You may have a supportive binder that is to be worn for the first 48 hours after surgery.
 Wearing the binder will help reduce swelling and keep pressure on the surgical site.
 You can take it off for a shower.

 Driving